tariqdaouda/pyGeno/pyGeno/doc/source/index.rst

 A Quick Example:
 -----------------
-pyGeno is a personal bioinformatic database that runs directly into python on your laptop. pyGeno is here to make extracting data such as gene sequences a breeze.
+pyGeno is a personal bioinformatic database that runs directly into python and on your laptop. pyGeno is here to make extracting data such as gene sequences a breeze.

 .. code::